-Hedger Dill will grow to be about 24 inches tall at maturity, with a spread of 12 inches.
+Bouquet Dill will grow to be about 3 feet tall at maturity, with a spread of 12 inches.
 Its foliage tends to remain dense right to the ground, not requiring facer plants in front.
 This fast-growing annual will normally live for one full growing season, needing replacement the following year.
 However, this species tends to self-seed and may thereby endure for years in the garden if allowed.

 This plant is typically grown in a designated herb garden.
 It should only be grown in full sunlight.
 It does best in average to evenly moist conditions, but will not tolerate standing water.
 It may require supplemental watering during periods of drought or extended heat.
+This plant does not require much in the way of fertilizing once established.
 It is not particular as to soil pH, but grows best in rich soils.
 It is somewhat tolerant of urban pollution.
 This is a selected variety of a species not originally from North America.

-Hedger Dill flowers Photo courtesy of NetPS Plant Finder
+Bouquet Dill foliage Photo courtesy of NetPS Plant Finder